-Shiny, durable, chip-resistant and ideal for masking nail imperfections, gel manicures have become a regular part of many women’s beauty routines.
+Shiny, durable, chip-resistant and ideal for masking nail imperfections, gel manicures have become a regular part of many people’s beauty routines.

 LED lamps still emit UV rays

 “Gels are massively popular nationally.
-They have catapulted the nail salon industry into a whole other stratosphere of revenue,” Adigun told TODAY.
+They have catapulted the nail salon industry into a whole other stratosphere of revenue,” Adigun tells TODAY.com.

 “Gels, by definition, need a UVA exposure to polymerize.
 So if there’s no UVA, there is no gel manicure.”